HomeAbout ULCC Constitution

 Governance

 The activities of the Uniform Law Conference of Canada shall be administered by an Executive Committee to be established in accordance with the by-laws.
 The activities of a Section shall be administered by a Steering Committee to be established in accordance with the by-laws.
-All committees shall be vested by the by-laws with the powers and responsibilities that are appropriate to enable the Conference and Sections to carry out their mandates.
+All committees shall be vested by the by-laws with the powers and responsibilities that are appropriate to enable the ULCC and Sections to carry out their mandates.

 By-laws